I’m Mike Keirle and I have been Rector since 2003. I am married to Emma and we have two children, James and Sarah.

 Hello, I’m Vic Martin, People’s Churchwarden since 2004 and part of my job is looking after the fabric of the Church and Rectory on behalf of the parishioners of St. Martin’s, who own the buildings.
 I have attended St Martin’s Church all my life and take part in many duties within our church.

-I am married to Joyce and have two adult daughters.
+I am married to Joyce and have two adult daughters and three grandchildren.
 Now that I am retired, having worked as a carpenter in the building trade, I now have more time to enjoy our garden, and having the occasional holiday.

 Our Rector’s Churchwarden